peach/solidus_hooks/README.md

 ```

 with this information the listener who has registered the hook can
-request by the Spree API the information about the record
+request by the Solidus API the information about the record
 involved in the event.

 Finally, these two Event models as WebHook, have been integrated
-to the Spree API, so that they can be configured remotely.
+to the Solidus API, so that they can be configured remotely.
 The
-access routes for the REST API of Spree are, for example in the
+access routes for the REST API of Solidus are, for example in the
 store1 case

     http://localhost:3000/api/v1/events